-How your page ranks extends far beyond page content.
-Link popularity is based on quality inbound and outbound links found on both your site and the web.
+How your page ranks extends far beyond page content. *Link popularity* is based on quality inbound and outbound links found on both your site and the web.
 Each links acts as a tally.
-In other words a link tells a Search Engine to place a certain vote for your site.
-The more inbound links (or links pointing to you) the better!
-Google algorithm is about popularity and importance and how sites link to your site.
+It tells a Search Engine to place votes for your site.
+The *more inbound links* (or links pointing to you) *the better*!
+Google Pagerank is all about popularity and how sites link your importance.

-Beware though that over doing a website with too much optimization will eventually work against you.
-So as you add content always *put the reader first* and not the search engine.
+Beware though that over doing a website with too much optimization will work against you.
+As you add content always *put the reader first* and not the search engine.
 Then go back after you page is written and at this point examine whether or not there is opportunity for some optimization.